In this tutorial you will learn how to improve sql database performance, learn how you should optimize sql query to get faster output!

 Try to avoid all above subquery, rather use SQL Join, query will produce faster result.

-Duplicate data on multiple tables can cause many problems like add unnecessary overload, difficult to maintain, and considered as bad design, and obviously create impact on query performances.
+Duplicate data on multiple tables can cause many problems like add unnecessary overload, difficult to maintain, and considered as bad design, and obviously create impact on sql query performances.

 So always make sure no duplicate data is getting stored, create relationship and use multiple views to meet your business requirement.